MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_release_hardware.md

 ## -description

-The EvtAcxStreamReleaseHardware event tells the driver when the hardware is being released.
+TBD - The EvtAcxStreamReleaseHardware event tells the driver when the hardware is being released.
 (TBD has been released?)
-The driver should clear/uninstall stream h/w in this callback.
-TBD
+The driver should clear/uninstall stream hardware in this callback.

 ## -parameters